Biological Connection Concerns With Donor Eggs

-Several intended mothers in our program will ultimately decide to use donor eggs in order to help create their family.
-While some will be able to carry the embryo themselves, others will need to use a surrogate in order to build their families.
+Several intended parents in our program will need the assistance of donor eggs in order to help create their family.
+While some will be able to carry the embryo created from those eggs themselves, others will also need the assistance of a surrogate in order to build their families.

-For many women, the idea of accepting help to create their families can be an emotional struggle.
-Society tends to tell women that they need to conceive, carry, and birth a child in order to be a legitimate woman and mother.
-All this pressure often leads intended mothers to ask us, “Will I still have a maternal bond to a child that is not biologically mine?”
+For many people, the idea of accepting help to create their families can be an emotional struggle and leaves some intended parents wondering, “Will I still have a parental bond to a child that is not biologically mine?”

 Let us make this simple.
 In a word, yes.